Peyronie’s disease is a condition where scar tissue develops in the penis, causing a curved or painful erection.

 Peyronie’s treatment options include penile injections, shockwave therapy (for pain reduction) and more.

-With respect to penile curvature, only 12% of men will report improvement over 1 year if left untreated, while 21-40% will report no change in symptoms and 48-76% will report worsening curvature.
+When it comes to penile curvature, about 12% of men report improvement after one year without treatment, while 21-40% see no change, and 48-76% experience worsening curvature.

-Treatment may reduce penile curvature and pain, and improve men’s sexual function.
+Treatment options are available that may help reduce curvature and pain, as well as improve sexual function.

-The underlying cause for Peyronie’s is not known and is under investigation in doctor’s labs around the world.
-The proximate cause of the penile curvature is the Peryronie’s plaque scar tissue.
+The underlying cause of Peyronie’s disease is not yet known and is actively being researched in labs around the world.
+The proximate cause of penile curvature is the Peyronie’s plaque (scar tissue).

-Normally, when the penis changes from a soft/ flaccid state, to an erect state, a series of neurochemical reactions occur that result in more blood entering the penis than leaves.
-For this to occur, the smooth muscle in the penis must relax and expand, as does the tunica albuginea (lining of these erectile chambers).
+Normally, when the penis transitions from a flaccid to an erect state, a series of neurochemical reactions cause more blood to flow into the penis than out.
+For this to happen, the smooth muscle in the penis and the tunica albuginea (the lining of the erectile chambers) must relax and expand.

 Research has suggested these agents as possible causes of plaque or scar formation in the penile shaft:

-In most cases our doctor will perform a penile curvature assessment where we will induce an erection with medication and perform a very detailed assessment of the abnormalities.
+In most cases, our doctor will perform a penile curvature assessment by inducing an erection with medication and conducting a detailed evaluation of the abnormalities.

 Peyronie’s disease treatments can include shockwave therapy for pain reduction, penile injections and surgical procedures.

-The aim of most treatments is to stop the disease progressing further, maintain or improve sexual function, relieve any penile pain and to straighten the bend as much as possible.
+The goal of most treatments for Peyronie’s disease is to prevent further progression, maintain or improve sexual function, relieve penile pain, and straighten the curvature as much as possible.

 Interferon